 In fact, the entire SAFCOIN white paper ad website itself raises more questions than it does answer them, a fact that can only be perceived as a massive red flag.

 While the lack of knowledge appears to be the only gap in the market identified in the white paper that SAFCOIN will address and potentially solve, Neil Ferreira (the founder of SAFCOIN) uses phrases like “late sleepers” and “missed out opportunity” to encourage South Africans to quickly jump on the bandwagon and “be part of history and wealth”.

 He states, “The start-up phase is the most lucrative time to invest in cryptocurrencies, but Africans have missed the boat on many of the global start-up opportunities”.
 Referencing the Bitcoin rush and success stories from all around the globe as missed opportunities to record massive returns on investment, Ferreira encourages South Africans to “secure their wealth” with SAFCOIN.

 Even when scrolling through their website, no extra value is given to the project.
-On the website they have added two videos that could have been used as a tool to explain the SAFCOIN project in a different form, but instead linked two generic videos explaining what the blockchain is, one from The World Economic Forum (WEF) and the other directly from YouTube.
+On the website they have added two videos that could have been used as a tool to explain is SAFCOIN legit project in a different form, but instead linked two generic videos explaining what the blockchain is, one from The World Economic Forum (WEF) and the other directly from YouTube.